-There are, however, ways of preparing ourselves for the unexpected.
-If you not sure what an emergency fund is, it’s exactly what it sounds like – it’s essentially money you’ve set aside to prepare you for any emergencies that life might throw your way.
+There are however, ways of preparing ourselves for the unexpected.
+If you're not sure what an emergency fund is, it's exactly what it sounds like: it's essentially money you've set aside to prepare you for any emergencies that life might throw your way.

 In between paying bills, living expenses, rent or mortgage, car repayments, birthdays, anniversaries, and annual family vacations – not to mention incidental expenses – it's hard to imagine having any of your salary left to put aside into an emergency fund.

 Don't feel bad, even high income earners can stumble occasionally trying to put funds aside.
 Ask yourself the questions below to figure out your personal strategy for creating the perfect emergency fund.

 While we could all benefit from having an emergency fund, for those with pre-existing medical conditions such as diabetes, asthma, or food allergies it's especially important.